joelbreit/insta-lose/docs/Tasks.md

 # Tasks

-- [ ] UI: on the host game screen, show a visualization of the deck and discard pile as stacks of cards
 - [ ] UI: give tracks names rather than numbers
 - [ ] Refactor: Waiting room/game/recap could all be the same page
 - [ ] Refactor: address linting issues